dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/react-videos/index.md

 Great, we're now updating some random text on the page.

 Let's take this a step further and make the `<input>` field *driven*.
 What this means is that instead of the field showing the text that is being input directly and as a side effect updating state, we will make the field display the actual react state instead.
+This is an important distinction, it is cleaner to have controlled or driven components because then always know that your state is in control of the output.

 🚀 Change `<input>`: